 Applicants are also not required to have comprehensive sickness insurance nor prove that they have held it while exercising treaty rights.
 The citizens’ rights provisions in the Draft Withdrawal Agreement make it clear that lawful residence applies to those who were exercising their free movement rights under EU law.
 It appears from the available information that the Home Office has chosen to relax these requirements under the settled status scheme.

 Those with settled or pre-settled status will have access to the same rights and benefits they were entitled to under free movement.
-They will also be entitled to leave the UK for up to five years before losing their settled status.
+Those with settled status may also be entitled to leave the UK for up to five years before losing their settled status.

 Brexit Unknowns (update), House of Commons Library.